 Head to the Kalahari for Timon

-You won’t find meerkats in Kenya as they thrive in the soft semi-desert sands of the Kalahari, which spans southern Botswana and north-western South Africa.
+Unfortunately, you won’t find meerkats in Kenya as they thrive in the soft semi-desert sands of the Kalahari, which spans southern Botswana and north-western South Africa.
 They live in communal burrows and are very inquisitive.
 Meerkats are easily habituated to humans’ presence and in some camps are even known to use our superior height as a lookout point, scurrying up people’s bodies and sitting on their heads!

 The good news is that the Kalahari is also an excellent location to see hyena and black-maned Kalahari lions.
 The landscape, however, is very different to that in the films although if you travel in low season (about November to April) the rains may provide lush grazing.